 Pursuant to our internal valuation process and the requirements under the 1940 Act, we perform valuation procedures on our investments in each LMM portfolio company once a quarter.
 In addition to our internal valuation process, in arriving at estimates of fair value for our investments in our LMM portfolio companies, we, among other things, consult with a nationally recognized independent advisor.
 The nationally recognized independent advisor is generally consulted relative to our investments in each LMM portfolio company at least once in every calendar year, and for our investments in new LMM portfolio companies, at least once in the twelve-month period subsequent to the initial investment.
 In certain instances, we may determine that it is not cost-effective, and as a result is not in our stockholders' best interest, to consult with the nationally recognized independent advisor on our investments in one or more LMM portfolio companies.
-Such instances include, but are not limited to, situations where the fair value of our investment in a LMM portfolio company is determined to be insignificant relative to the total Investment Portfolio.
-For three months ended March 31, 2015, we consulted with our independent advisor in arriving at our determination of fair value on our investments in a total of three LMM portfolio companies representing approximately 17.5% of the total LMM portfolio at fair value and one Private Loan company representing approximately 3.1% of the total Private Loan portfolio at fair value.
-Forthree months ended March 31, 2014, we did not consult with our independent advisor in arriving at our determination of fair value on any investments in the portfolio.
+Such instances include situations where the fair value of our investment in a LMM portfolio company is determined to be insignificant relative to the total Investment Portfolio.
+For the three months ended March 31, 2015, we consulted with our independent advisor in arriving at our determination of fair value on our investments in a total of three LMM portfolio companies representing approximately 3.1% of the total Private Loan portfolio at fair value.
+Forthe three months ended March 31, 2014, we did not consult with our independent advisor in arriving at our determination of fair value on any investments in the portfolio.